axoblade/ura-efris-commodity-category-codes/Readme.md

 # 📦 URA EFRIS Commodity Category Codes Dictionary Search

-A fast and efficient Node.js utility for fuzzy searching and matching the URA EFRIS commodity category codes and names.
+A fast and efficient Node.js utility for fuzzy searching and matching the UNSPSC codes also used in the URA EFRIS products configurations.

 ---